kgary/TD_measure_Java/backup-script/Readme.md

 - **Compression:** Maximum compression (level 9)
 - **Output:** Single timestamped ZIP file with README

-## License & Usage

-This script is provided as-is for backing up GIFT project data.
-Feel free to modify it to suit your needs.

----

 **Last Updated:** November 04, 2025
 **Version:** 1.0